Read This First

 Prompt 2: Provide an annotated list of 10 grammar structures in English that were once considered improper that are now widely accepted.

-The section works by contrast: Annotated List of Grammar Structures in English as a structural move, Summary as a load-bearing piece, and 10 Once-Improper Grammar Structures Now Widely Accepted as a structural move.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Annotated List of Grammar Structures in English as a structural move, Generalization of ‘Like’ as a load-bearing piece, and 10 Once-Improper Grammar Structures Now Widely Accepted as a structural move.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Annotated List of Grammar Structures in English distinct from Summary.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Annotated List of Grammar Structures in English distinct from Generalization of ‘Like’.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Annotation